 Analysts at Credit Suisse have retained their underperform rating but lifted the price target on this conglomerate’s shares slightly to $32.51.
 According to the note, the broker has reduced its forecasts for Wesfarmers’ safety and industrial segment.
 And while it expects the key Bunnings, Kmart, and Target businesses to deliver positive comparable store sales growth in the first half, it isn’t enough to warrant a change in recommendation.
 The broker appears concerned by its valuation, which it feels is more fitting of a growth share.
 The Wesfarmers share price is down 0.5% to $43.36 on Tuesday.

 The post Leading brokers name 3 ASX shares to sell today appeared first on Motley Fool Australia.

-Those may be the shares that are rated as sells, but here are the highly rated shares that have been given buy ratings.
+Those may be the shares to sell, but here are three top shares that have been rated as buys.

 - Man bets $221,666 on one ASX stock